corefan/xenko-docs/en/manual/game-studio/prefabs/prefab-models.md

 # Prefab models

 **Prefab models** render prefabs as single models.
-This is useful for optimization, as Xenko only renders a single model instead of the separate prefab elements.
+This is useful for optimization, as Xenko only renders the model instead of the separate prefab elements.
+When you make changes to the prefab, Game Studio updates the prefab model automatically.

 ## Create a prefab model